rjpcasalino/blog_bt/src/posts/2021-08-19-Nemo_in_Network_Dreamland.md

 This document will guide you through netbooting into either OpenBSD (on a SPARC V9 or an AMD64 box) or NixOS  or anything that netboot.xyz offers (on an AMD64 box).
 We'll also cover a bit more of netboot.xyz later as well as  iPXE (an open-source implementation of the  Preboot eXecution Environment), Open Firmware (also known as Open Boot; the terms "OBP", "OpenBoot PROM" and "PROM" (programmable read-only memory) are often used interchangeably in this context), and a tiny amount of Forth programming.

-Manual documents you'll want to have handy for reference &mdash;
+Manual documents you'll want to have handy for reference —

      netintro(4)
      diskless(8)